keijiota/Explicit-observation-of-motor-uncertainty/README.md

 gauss and uni indicate a Gaussian probability density function and uniform PDF, respectively.

 # Reference
-Ota, K., Shinya, M., Maloney, L. T., & Kudo, K. (in press).
+Ota, K., Shinya, M., Maloney, L. T., & Kudo, K. (2019).
 Sub-optimality in motor planning is not improved by explicit observation of motor uncertainty.
-Scientific Reports.
+Scientific Reports, 9:14850.